silogen/kaiwo/README.md

 ## Description

 **Kaiwo** (pronunciation *"ky-voh"*) is a Kubernetes-native tool designed to optimize GPU resource utilization for AI workloads.
-The project is built primarily for AMD GPUs.
 Built on top of **Ray** and **Kueue** , Kaiwo minimizes GPU idleness and increases resource efficiency through intelligent job queueing, fair sharing of resources, guaranteed quotas and opportunistic gang scheduling.

 Kaiwo supports a wide range of AI workloads, including distributed multi-node pretraining, fine-tuning, online inference, and batch inference, with seamless integration into Kubernetes environments.

-Documentation can be found [here](https://silogen.github.io/kaiwo/)
+**Full documentation can be found** [here](https://silogen.github.io/kaiwo/)

+Kaiwo consists of two main components:

+- **Kaiwo CLI**: A command-line interface for submitting and managing workloads to the Kaiwo Operator.
+- **Kaiwo Operator**: A Kubernetes operator that manages the scheduling and execution of workloads on GPU nodes.
+  The Kaiwo Operator is responsible for managing the lifecycle of workloads, including scheduling, resource allocation, and monitoring.
+It leverages the power of Ray and Kueue to provide efficient job queueing and scheduling.

 ## Main Features

 * **GPU Utilization Optimization** :
-  * Dynamically queues workloads to reduce GPU idle time and maximize resource utilization.
+  * Kaiwo Operator dynamically queues workloads to reduce GPU idle time and maximize resource utilization.
 * **CLI Tool** :
   * Simplified workload submission using the kaiwo CLI tool
 * **Distributed Workload Scheduling** :
-  * Effortlessly schedule distributed workloads across multiple Kubernetes nodes.
+  * Effortlessly schedule distributed workloads across multiple Kubernetes nodes with Kaiwo Operator.
 * **Broad Workload Support** with pre-built templates:
   * Supports running **Kubernetes Jobs**, **RayJobs** and **RayServices**.
 * **Integration with Ray and Kueue** :